signalpoint/DrupalGap/docs/11_Widgets/index.md

 ## Views Widget

-Visit the Views Render Array page for complete details on utilizing DrupalGap's built in Views Widget.
+Visit the [Views Render Array](Views/Displaying_a_View/Views_Render_Array) docs for complete details on utilizing DrupalGap's built in Views Widget.
 If you've never created a Views Widget in DrupalGap before, we recommend starting with the DrupalGap Views documentation page.